at-75/simple_json_flatten_py/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the library.

 ```bash
 pip install simple-flatten-json